bhavinrana07/simple-rss-reader-codeigniter/README.md

 ## Features

+- Register and Login form validation with `ajax` (Codeigniter form validator)
+- Checking `email` on the fly
-- Feeds Page : Extract data from RSS feed and show it on the page, collecting 10 most repeating words to create a top-menu
+- Feeds Page - Extract data from RSS feed and show it on the page
-- Register and Login form Fully with `ajax`
-- Codeigniter from validator usage with `ajax`
-- checking `email` on the fly
+- Collecting 10 most repeating words to create a top-menu
+- Listing feeds
+- Filter feeds

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.